TromboneScott/Oscars/README.txt

   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute

-Delete this file if it exists:
-File: categoryMaps.xml

 Proofread the website:
 1. From the new year folder run oscars.bat or ./oscars.sh
+  a.
+Just hit return for nominee descriptions (for now)
 2. Verify that all nominee names are short enough to be displayed
 3. Verify that nominees with special characters are displayed correctly
 4. Verify that all nominee images are correct

+Reset nominee descriptions by deleting this file: categoryMaps.xml

 -- While ballots are being collected